aaltsys/doc-server3/resources/07_macserver.rst

 -----------------------------

 #.
 Restart the server, and press :kbd:`right-arrow` in :program:`rEFInd` to stop
-   boot
+   boot.
 #.
-Write down each main boot option to decide which should be displayed
+Write down each main boot option to decide which should be displayed.
 #.
 Determine configuration options to change. [#]_

 Edit rEFInd configuration
 -----------------------------

 #.
-Start a terminal from :menuselection:`Launchpad --> Other --> Terminal`
+Start a terminal from :menuselection:`Launchpad --> Other --> Terminal`.
 #.
 Edit the :program:`rEFInd` configuration file with the command::

       sudo nano /efi/refind/refind.conf

-   and enter your password when prompted
+   and enter your password when prompted.
 #.
 Modify the configuration options as desired, then press :kbd:`control-X` to
-   save changes
+   save changes.
 #.
-Exit all programs and restart the server to test the new configuration
+Exit all programs and restart the server to test the new configuration.

 Repeat these instructions until desired results are achieved.